dankmeme01/arc/README.md

 co_await fut;
 ```

 At a first glance it seems fine, although the lambda captures `value` by reference, it can never outlive the variable since it's awaited right away, right?
-Nope, try running it with ASan and watch it go crazy :)
+But nope, this is actually a use-after-free :)

 This happens because lambda captures only live as long as the lambda itself.
 By the time we reach this line:
 ```cpp